mikegore1000/SimpleEventStore/README.md

 // If UseCollection isn't specified, sensible defaults for development are used.
-// If UseSubscriptions isn't supplied the subscription feature is disabled. return await new AzureDocumentDbStorageEngineBuilder(client, databaseName)
+// If UseSubscriptions isn't supplied the subscription feature is disabled.
+// If UseSharedThroughput isn't supplied the throughput is set only at a collection level return await new AzureDocumentDbStorageEngineBuilder(client, databaseName)
+	.UseSharedThroughput(o => {
+		o.DatabaseRequestUnits = 400;
+	})
 	.UseCollection(o =>
    	{
 		o.ConsistencyLevel = consistencyLevelEnum;